Imposter Syndrome Is Blocking Higher Prices: How to Break Through

 Most discover: The prospect says yes without hesitation.
 Because $3,000 to solve a $50,000 problem is obvious math—except to the person with imposter syndrome.

-This solves the immediate problem—stopping imposter syndrome from setting your prices and learning to trust market evidence over feelings.
+This system solves the immediate problem—stopping imposter syndrome from setting your prices and learning to trust market evidence over feelings.

 The Founder Fuel System shows you how to cut 5 drains and add 3 sources to scale to $100K.
 You’ll learn exactly how to identify and eliminate the patterns that deplete confidence, build systematic evidence collection that counters imposter syndrome, and create sustainable business practices that reinforce your worth through results.